With summer coming to an end in Mankato area, now is an ideal time to get a head start on air conditioner maintenance.

 - Testing lines, refrigerant levels and connections

-There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some work you can do alone between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 Select a temperate day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
 That way, you can test your equipment once you’ve cleaned it.